yongkanghe/Agentic-Marketing-Campaign-Generator/docs/ADR/ADR-003-VVL-Design-System-Framework.md

 ## Context

-The Video Venture Launch (VVL) application required a consistent, professional design system to replace the inconsistent Material Design components and create a cohesive user experience across all pages.
+The AI Marketing Campaign Post Generator (VVL) application required a consistent, professional design system to replace the inconsistent Material Design components and create a cohesive user experience across all pages.
 The application needed a modern, scalable design framework that would support the AI-powered marketing platform's professional requirements.

 ## Decision